zookz/cordova-plugin-health/README.md

 - startDate: {type: Date}, start date from which to get data
 - endDate: {type: Date}, end data to which to get the data
 - dataType: {type: String}, the data type to be queried (see above)
-- successCallback: {type: function(data) }, called if all OK, data contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', source: "xxx" }   - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem
+- successCallback: {type: function(data) }, called if all OK, data contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', source: "xxx" }
+- errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

 Quirks of query()

-- in Google Fit calories.basal is returned as an average per day, and usually is not available in all days (may be not available in time windows smaller than 5 days or more).
-There is an aggregated query for basal calories, but it doesn't work (see [this bug report](https://plus.google.com/+DarioSalviWork/posts/7bKkUBrdAYV).
+- in Google Fit calories.basal is returned as an average per day, and usually is not available in all days (may be not available in time windows smaller than 5 days or more)
-- in Google Fit calories.active is computed by subtracting the basal from the total, as basal an average of the a number of days before endDate is taken (the actual number is defined in a variable, currently set to 100).
-The reason for this time window to be so big is because basal data points are very scarce and we need a large window to be sure to get at least one samples.
-If no data points are found even in the 100 days window, an error is raised.
+- in Google Fit calories.active is computed by subtracting the basal from the total, as basal an average of the a number of days before endDate is taken (the actual number is defined in a variable, currently set to 7)
+- while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input
 - when querying for activities, Google Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app
-- while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input

 ### queryAggregated()